cellajs/cella/info/DEPLOYMENT.md

 Now run `pnpm run proxy:deploy` and follow the steps from there.

-## Alternative: Deploy frontend on [Netlify](https://app.netlify.com)

-Deploying the frontend on Netlify can be done by adapting the `netlify.toml` file in the /frontend folder.

 ## Logging and error tracking

 We use [AppSignal](https://appsignal.com) for logging and error tracking.
-To use it on backend, you need to create an account and set `APPSIGNAL_BACKEND_KEY` env variable in your .env file (and Render env variables).
+You need to create an account and set `APPSIGNAL_BACKEND_KEY` env variable in your .env file (and Render env variables) for backend tracking.
 For frontend error logging, created another key and add it to /config/default.ts under `appsignalFrontendKey`.

 For testing backend on development, you need to change `active` in /backend/src/lib/appsignal.ts\
 For testing frontend on development, you need to change `key` in /frontend/src/lib/appsignal.ts